cloudqubes/cloudqubes.github.io/_drafts/2020-06-14-introduction-to-kubernetes.md

 title:  "Introduction to Kubernetes"
 date:   2020-06-14 03:30:00 +0530
 categories: [hands-on, containers]
-tags: [kubernetes, docker, containerization, CNF]
+tags: [Kubernetes, docker, containerization, CNF]
 ---

 [Kubernetes] is a hot topic in cloud computing.
 While telcos are yet to adapt it, [Kubernetes] is the choice for most enterprise application developers.
 It has enabled small to hyperscale technology companies to deliver services, following an agile methodology.